The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/best-in-slot.md

       ultimate.
 bis:
   - type: etro
+    description: The generally recommended set for 6.4 content.
+    name: 6.4 2.50 GCD set
+    link: dcd2eb34-7c43-4840-a17b-2eb790f19cf4
+  - type: etro
+    description: This set is not recommended unless you have a specific use case in mind --- it performs at best around the same as the 2.50 set, but is more difficult to use.
+    name: 6.4 2.45 GCD set
+    link: 7bf649c3-9cca-4c9d-8050-84ab406a9088
+  - type: etro
+    description: Manderville weapon and Asphodelus weapon are both viable replacements for the Claymore of the Heavens if you haven't cleared yet.
+    name: Dragonsong's Reprise (Ultimate) 2.50 GCD set
+    link: 6b674a61-9625-4cce-b324-b3787283e55b
+  - type: etro
+    description: Manderville weapon and Asphodelus weapon are both viable replacements for the Claymore of the Heavens if you haven't cleared yet.
+    link: acd62d68-32b9-47eb-8295-5cf9df8d4ff6
+    name: Dragonsong's Reprise (Ultimate) 2.45 GCD set
+  - type: etro
     description: >-
       This set is generally the strongest set available currently, and has better alignment of oGCDs with your rotation than other options.
 Players